davidseve/argocd-pullrequest-vaildation/README.md

 To trigger the execution of a pipeline from the creation of a pull request (PR), it is necessary to create a serie of objects in our Openshift cluster.
 These objects are created with command run previuously 'helm upgrade pipelines ...'

-You should to update some values:
+You need to update some values:

 - Secret: